rawalpurvi/capstone-backend/README.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

 ## Database Setup
 With Postgres running, restore a database using the capstone.psql file provided.
-From the backend folder in terminal run:
+From the folder in terminal run:
 ```bash
 psql capstone < capstone.psql
 ```